AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     Starts the loading of sound files referenced in loaded sound banks.

     This process will run in another thread.
-You must call [`TryFinalizeLoadSoundFiles()`](#TryFinalizeLoadSoundFiles) to know when the loading has completed, and to automaticaly release used resources.
+You must call [`TryFinalizeLoadSoundFiles()`](#TryFinalizeLoadSoundFiles) to know when the loading has completed, and to automatically release used resources.